SAN FRANCISCO — By Eric Shun, AI Bee Reel Staff

 The trend took a medical turn by the afternoon as workers sought faster intake methods.
 “My throat was getting tired from swallowing, so I improvised,” explained Linda Chang, a Senior Backend Jitter Specialist.
 She was seen rigging a plastic tube from the 48-ounce bucket directly into her arm vein while frantically typing on two keyboards at once.
 “Now that the caffeine enters my blood instantly, I can hear colors and I have successfully debugged the future.”

 At press time, the entire engineering department had vibrated through the floor and was currently coding from the basement.
+Dunkin’ has announced plans for a 64-ounce “Trough” model arriving in April.

 Inspired by the real story: Dunkin’ is testing a massive 48-ounce coffee container at select locations.
 Read the full story.